Debra Chasnoff: Early life and education

-Debra Chasnoff was born October 12, 1957 in Philadelphia.
+Debra Chasnoff was born October 12, 1957, in Philadelphia.
 Chasnoff grew up in a secular Jewish family in a Maryland suburb of Washington, D.C., with her parents and younger sister, Lori.
 She attended Wellesley College in Wellesley, Massachusetts, where she studied economics.
-For a brief time after college Chasnoff worked as a telecommunications rate analyst representing clients with roles in the nuclear weapons industry.
+For a brief time after college, Chasnoff worked as a telecommunications rate analyst representing clients with roles in the nuclear weapons industry.
 Chasnoff quit the profession because her job was not in line with her social activism beliefs and aspirations, and began her career as a social activist and media producer.

 Professional career

-Chasnoff was the senior producer and president of Groundspark.
-GroundSpark's mission is to "create films and dynamic education campaigns that move individuals and communities to take action for a more just world."
-Groundspark's Respect for All Project (RFAP), "seeks to create safe, hate-free schools and communities" through documentaries and accompanying educational campaigns.
+Chasnoff was the senior producer and president of GroundSpark.
+GroundSpark's mission was to "create films and dynamic education campaigns that move individuals and communities to take action for a more just world."
+GroundSpark's Respect for All Project sought "to create safe, hate-free schools and communities" through documentaries and accompanying educational campaigns.
+After Chasnoff's passing, GroundSpark's film catalog was transferred to Citizen Film for hosting and dissemination through the Debra Chasnoff / GroundSpark Legacy Initiative.